-Anyone who has lived in Austin for more than one winter knows the signs of cedar fever: the itchy eyes, the nasal congestion, the sneezing and the runny noses.
-The cause of this annual scourge is the all-too-common Mountain Cedar tree with its orangey brown pollen that coats everything outside and is sometimes so thick that it is mistaken for smoke.
+Anyone who has lived in San Antonio for more than one winter knows the signs of cedar fever: the itchy eyes, the nasal congestion, the sneezing and the runny noses.
+The cause of this annual scourge is the all-too-common Mountain Cedar tree with its orangey-brown pollen that coats everything outside and is sometimes so thick that it is mistaken for smoke.

 The Mountain Cedar tree is actually part of the juniper family, which is why it’s referred to as Ashe juniper or Juniperus ashei.
 Some theorize that extensive grazing of cattle led to the decline of the Hill Country’s grassland and the proliferation of woody shrubs like mountain cedar trees.
 Cattle and sheep would eat all the grass in an area but leave behind the juniper shrubs that grew into trees.

 Cedar fever reaches its height in December, January and February.
 The highest pollen counts come on days that are sunny and windy; and they can spike rapidly.